western NY Dressage Association

 Challenge Series Trophy | Dorothy Hokanson and Carol Lorenc |

-E. BREEDING DIVISION (DSHB)
+E. DRESSAGE SPORT HORSE BREEDING (DSHB) CRITERIA

-- Horse must be owned by a WNYDA member in good standing, but may be shown (handled) by a non-WNYDA member.
+- Horse must be owned by a WNYDA member in good standing but may be shown (handled) by a non-WNYDA member.

 Trophy | Original Trophy Donated by |